materialsproject/atomate2/docs/user/codes/vasp.md

 python setup.py build
 pip install -e .
 ```
+The `pheasy` extra pins ALM to commit `f1d668f`.
+When building ALM by hand, check out that commit.
 NB: MacOS users will need to ensure that `gcc` and `g++` are used rather than `clang` - both can be installed with `homebrew`.
 Note also that `boost` and `eigen` can be installed via `homebrew`.
 For example, using `gcc-15` from `homebrew`, one might set:
 ```
 export CC=gcc-15 ; CXX=g++-15 ; CXX_FLAGS=-DOPENMP
 ```

+With `cal_anhar_fcs=True`, the anharmonic force constants are fitted with LASSO to a second set of randomly displaced supercells.
+The number of these supercells is set from the number of free force constants, so that the fit has 100 force equations per free force constant.
+Unless `num_disp_anhar` is set, at least 20 supercells are used, and above 600 the job stops and asks for a shorter cutoff, a larger supercell or an explicit `num_disp_anhar`.
+An explicit `num_disp_anhar` is used as given.
+`anhar_max_order` selects third-order force constants (3, the default) or third- and fourth-order force constants (4).
+`anhar_fit_methods` selects how the second-order force constants are treated.
+`"cocktail"` (the default) keeps them fixed to the harmonic fit, and `"one-shot"` fits them together with the higher orders and writes the results to a `one_shot` folder.
+Both can be requested in one run.
+If the cross-validated LASSO penalty lands on either end of the search, `10**anhar_alpha_min` or pheasy's `1e-2`, a warning is raised.
+The harmonic and anharmonic LASSO fits are seeded, so that repeated runs give the same force constants.
+The anharmonic force constants are written to files in the job folder and are not stored in the output document.

 #### hiPhive